Skip to main content

 15% take at least one nap a day

-Research shows that there are health benefits to taking a nap; however, there are a few conditions.
+Research shows that napping has health benefits; however, there are a few conditions.
 The best time for older adults to nap is between 1 and 4 p.m., and a nap should be limited to 20 to 40 minutes to avoid grogginess throughout the rest of the day or insomnia at night.
-Additionally, napping one or more times a day could be a sign of inadequate sleep and may contribute to a cycle of inability to fall asleep at night.
+Additionally, napping one or more times a day could be a sign of inadequate sleep and may contribute to a cycle of difficulty falling asleep at night.
 We found that most respondents never nap or only occasionally.

 • 33% never nap